-The models were trained using the Adam optimizer, using a learning rate of 0.001 and a weight decay of 10^{-4} .
+The models were trained using the Adam optimizer with a learning rate of 0.001 and a weight decay of 10^{-4} .
 The learning rate was reduced by a factor of 10 when the loss plateaued.

-We share the PyTorch implementation of LatticeNet at https://github.com/AIS-Bonn/lattice net.
+We share the PyTorch implementation of LatticeNet at https://github.com/AIS-Bonn/lattice_net.